 Open an existing project.

-Step 2: Configure the properties for the c-oceanbase-capi project
+Step 2: Configure the project properties

-Set the link library path for the compiler.
+Set the library path of the compiler.

 Set the character set.